 During the grace period, you will receive a repayment schedule disclosure statement.
 Before the loan enters the repayment stage, you will need to decide on a repayment plan that works best for your particular situation.
 If a repayment option is not selected, a Standard Repayment Plan will be assumed.
 If you have any concerns about the ability to make payments according to the repayment schedule, contact your loan servicer immediately.
 The chances are good that there is a repayment option available to fit each individual's particular circumstances.
 Although you may select or be assigned a repayment plan when you first begin repaying your student loan, you can change repayment plans at any time—for free.

 Resolving Disputes – If you and your Loan Servicer disagree about the balance or status of your federal student loan(s), go to StudentAid.ed.gov/ombudsman.
-This website provides helpful information on first, identifying your loan problem and then, working with your Loan Servicer to resolve.
+This website provides helpful information on first, identifying your loan problem and then, working with your Loan Servicer to resolve it.
 Additional information on contacting the Federal Student Aid Ombudsman is available at the bottom of this web page.
-The Federal Student Aid Ombudsman is your liaison in assisting with you loan disputes that you have not been able to resolve after you have worked with your Loan Servicer.
+The Federal Student Aid Ombudsman is your liaison in assisting with your loan disputes that you have not been able to resolve after you have worked with your Loan Servicer.

-Myeddebt.ed.gov will provide you with accurate information and assistance to help resolve defaulted federal loans or grants assigned to the Department's Default Resolution Group.
+myeddebt.ed.gov will provide you with accurate information and assistance to help resolve defaulted federal loans or grants assigned to the Department's Default Resolution Group.
 The site is intended to be the centralized portal for any information and activities related to defaulted education debt for the U.S. Department of Education.

 The following loan and grant programs are included: